-Health insurers propose lowest rate increase in Affordable Care Act era
+Washington state health insurers propose lowest rate increase in Affordable Care Act era

 It was important that the state built its own marketplace from the beginning, Marchand said, because it has had time to mature.
 “If there is one thing that all markets reward, it is stability,” he said.

-Mike Kreidler, Washington state’s Insurance Commissioner, said recent setbacks to the ACA haven’t shaken the state’s individual market.
+Mike Kreidler, Washington state’s insurance commissioner, said recent setbacks to the ACA haven’t shaken the state’s individual market.

 “Despite the Trump administration’s effort over the last two years to sabotage the Affordable Care Act, this year’s filings are evidence that our full adoption of the law and the steps we’ve taken to defend and preserve it are stabilizing our market,” he said in a statement.
 “We have more work to do to lower the cost of health care and to help lower out-of-pocket costs, but the proposed rates are welcome news.”